Albuquerque International Balloon Fiesta Photo Guide

 Don't just photograph balloons: Capture the crowd reactions, the crews, the atmosphere

-Backup your images: You'll shoot hundreds—don't risk losing them
+Backup your images: You'll shoot hundreds (or thousands ;))—don't risk losing them

 Have a backup plan: If mass ascension cancels, know your alternative (go shoot aspens, visit Ghost Ranch, etc.)